Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

-In this section, we highlight the implications of the CMR model on covariance estimation by detailing the form of the prior marginal covariance matrix.
-For a general meta covariate matrix $\Xbf$, it can be shown that the prior marginal covariance is the sum of a diagonal variance matrix and a covariance matrix with rank $\min(q,r)$ defined by the meta covariate regression:
+In this section, we highlight the implications of the FACE model on covariance estimation by detailing the form of the \red{prior predictive covariance matrix, that is, the covariance of the marginal distribution of $\ybf$}.
+For a general \red{feature outcome} matrix $\Xbf$, it can be shown that the prior \red{predictive} covariance is the sum of a diagonal variance matrix and a covariance matrix with rank $\min(q,r)$ defined by the \red{feature outcome} regression:

-where $\tilde{\tau}^2 = (1+tr(\Tbf))$.
-See Appendix B for derivation of Equation \ref{genCMRReg}.
-For different data types of the meta covariates, the form of this prior marginal covariance matrix reduces to various familiar structures.
-In what follows, we elaborate on this phenomenon for a few specific data types of meta covariates that may often be available in practice.
+where $\tilde{\tau}^2 = (1+tr(\Tbf))\red{b_d/(a_d-2)}$.
+See Appendix B for derivation of Equation \ref{genCMRReg}. \red{ In the discussion that follows, for notational convenience, all statements are understood to be conditional on $\Gammabf,\Tbf$ unless explicitly noted otherwise.} For different data types of the \red{feature outcomes}, the form of this prior \red{predictive} covariance matrix reduces to various familiar structures.
+In what follows, we elaborate on this phenomenon for a few specific data types of \red{feature outcomes} that are often available in practice. \red{We note that computation for the FACE model remains the same regardless of the datatype of the outcome features.}